GGrassia/QCP/Readme.md

 Clone the repo and compile from source.
 Only thing needed is the .NET 5.0 SDK.

-### W10

-Unzip in a folder you will remember, done.

-### MacOS

-Move QCP.app into the Applications folder, done.

-### Linux
+### Downloading

-Welp, I'm an ass.
-QCP! was developed on linux, yet I haven't done/tested a release for it.

-.deb, .rpm and an AUR script are expected to hit release at some point, but I have no idea when I'll get to it.
+Choose the release zip corresponding to your OS, unzip somewhere you will remember.

 ## Future features

-1. Automatic start at login on Mac OSX and Linux (Systemd only, if you are not using it you're perfectly capable of setting it up yourself, am I right?)
+1. Automatic start at login on Mac OSX and Linux.

+2. MacOSX Certified developer signature, just to bypass the Apple BS on running the app.

-2. No idea, so requests and ideas are more than welcome!
+3. No idea, so requests and ideas are more than welcome!

 ## Requests

->Do you have ideas for new features or have you found bugs/nonsense in the code?
+> Do you have ideas for new features or have you found bugs/nonsense in the code?
 Pull requests and ideas, as already said, are highly appreciated!

 ## Big thank you to

 ### The senpai

-Testo @scarfacetheduke, who got me into coding and C#.
+@scarfacetheduke, who got me into coding and C#.

 ### The betatesters

-"ILMASTAH" and Dario who endured my tiring messages and proud boastings of broken code.
+"ILMASTAH" and Dario, friends who endured my tiring messages and proud boastings of broken code.